inchworks/picinch/docs/install-5-customise.md

 - browserconfig.xml
 - site.webmanifest

-You may also add any images you wish to include in customised templates. `site/images/filename` will be served as `static/images/filename`.
-These files are copied so large files, such as videos, should go in
+You may also add add additional images you wish to include in customised templates to `/images`.
+They will be served as `static/images/*`.
+These files are intended to be unchanging; dynamic content should go in
 `/srv/picinch/misc`.

+### Additional Content
+You may also add static pages with `templates/*.page.tmpl` files, and specify common page layouts with `*.layout.tmpl` files.
+Use `notices.page.tmpl` and `gallery.layout.tmpl` as examples.
+Static pages are accessed by path `info/*` with the same name as the page template.

+Use `static/css` and `static/js` to hold any additional stylesheets and scripts needed by your pages.
+These are not included automatically; you will need to reference them as needed in your template files.

+Note that additional templates and files should have different names to those used in the PicInch code, unless you intend to override the corresponding parts of PicInch.

 ### Configuration Parameters
 The essential items are shown in docker-compose.yml.
 See [configuration.yml]({{ site.baseurl }}{% link configuration.yml.md %}) for the full set of options.